 Existing backup systems had various issues.
-They would not back up all of the users’ data, for example.
+They would not back up all of a user’s data, for example.
 They would only back up periodically and thus didn’t have current data.
-Most solutions were not off-site, so fire, theft or another catastrophe could still wipe out data.
+Most solutions were not off-site, so fire, theft, or another catastrophe could still wipe out data.
 Some weren’t automatic, which left more room for neglect and user error.

 In fairness, some backup products and services had already solved some of these issues.
 But few people used those products.
 I talked with a lot of people and asked, “Why don’t you use some backup software/service?”

 The most common answer was, “I tried it…and it was too hard and too expensive.”
 We’d learn a lot more about what “hard” and “expensive” meant along the way.

 Focus is critical for execution, but when brainstorming solutions, go broad.